 Parents/carers must provide written consent for the administration of first aid and medical treatment by school staff to their child before their child is admitted to the school.
 The school takes pupil privacy and confidentiality very seriously.
 The Medical co-ordinator and class teacher will be responsible for sharing medical information to other staff on a need-to-know basis - for example, ensuring that information regarding pupil allergies is shared with staff taking a class on an off-site trip.
-Pupil medical records are recorded on the SIMs system.
+Pupil medical records are recorded on the Arbor system.
 All staff will be made aware of which pupils have access to asthma inhalers, EpiPens, injections, or similar medical equipment and for whom individual healthcare plans have been created.
 This is important in order that all staff are prepared to deal with medical emergencies relating to these conditions no matter where in school the child is.
+Personal evacuation plans will be written for those children who require support in case of a whole school evacuation.
+Parents and staff will be consulted and required to sign the plan once they are in agreement with it.